mikesusz/mikesusz.dev/src/pages/uses.md

 I will occasionally, as a minimum-common-denominator test, use [lynx](https://lynx.invisible-island.net/) to make sure my sites still work in a text-based browser.
 This isn't a requirement for any of my professional work, but I like to know that my personal sites are usable in as many scenarios as possible.

+In addition to the built-in developer tools and things like [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview), my employer produces the [IBM Equal Access Toolkit](https://www.ibm.com/able/toolkit/) which you should check out.

 --

 As I think of other things I will update.
+Last update: August 2nd, 2024